chandings/folder-creator/README.md

 `fct -ct -n main -st myfolderstructure`

-The above command will replace 'main' with '<name>' and 'Main' with '<Name>' while creating the template.
+The above command will replace 'main' with '&lt;name&gt;' and 'Main' with '&lt;Name&gt;' while creating the template.